besure94/oliver/README.md

 ## Description

 _This website is dedicated to Oliver, my cat.
-This site demonstrates knowledge and implementation of image tags, unordered and ordered list tags, and attribute tags._
+This site demonstrates knowledge and implementation of image tags, unordered and ordered list tags, and attribute tags.
+It also demonstrates knowledge and implementation of CSS classes and styling._

 ## Setup/Installation Requirements